sharetribe/flex-docs/src/docs/tutorial/change-default-locations/index.md

               └── SectionLocations.js
   ```

-  _SectionLocations_ component has hard-coded links to search page.
+  _SectionLocations_ component has hard-coded links to the search page.
   These links use _NamedLink_ component through a helper function
   (_locationLink_):